Vegan & Vegetarism in children.

 Ultimately, a vegan diet poses more possible health risks than a vegetarian diet.
 Supplementing a vegetarian diet with occasional fatty fish (wild salmon, tuna) or mollusks (which don’t have a developed central nervous system) such as oysters and mussels will further complement a vegetarian diet.

-With careful dietary planning (including supplementation) and regular health check ups with your child’s pediatrician, there is no general reason why choosing a balanced vegan, vegetarian or pescatarian diet would lead to any adverse health effects.
+With careful dietary planning (including supplementation) and regular health check ups with your child’s pediatrician, parents are able to reverse any adverse health effects.
 If your child has food allergies, is only eating one or two types of foods and, or, is showing any indicators of anemia, ill health or starts to show indications of slowing his or her weight curve, it would be advised that you seek specific individualized advice to determine the best dietary options for your child(ren).

-This article is for general information purposes only and should not replace any medical advice.
+This article is for general information purposes only and is not designed, nor should, replace any medical advice.